- Light: Bright light.

 - Water: Allow soil to dry out between watering.

 Crown of Thorns is recognized for its eye-catching blooms, which are not real flowers in the real sense, but spathaceous red bracts conveniently situated at the shoot tips.
-These conspicuous, saucer-shaped bracts surround the real yellow flowers.
+These conspicuous, saucer-shaped bracts surround the real flowers.
 The narrow, obovate, smooth-edged leaves that are spirally arranged on the stem naturally drop off as the plant gets older.
 This gives a scrawny appearance in older plants – an awesome vintage aesthetic for your living room or office.